Stratification for Nonlinear Semidefinite Programming: Preliminaries

 Stratification is a fundamental notion in topology and singularity theory.
-It is well-known that smooth manifolds furnish a flexible framework that covers many nonlinear spaces, such as orthogonal groups and Grassmannians.
+It is well-known that smooth manifolds provide a flexible framework that covers many nonlinear spaces, such as orthogonal groups and Grassmannians.
 However, sets with singularities lie outside the class of manifolds.
-The concept of a stratified space is designed as a natural extension of the manifold framework to accommodate such singular sets, for instance, real algebraic varieties~\cite{whitney1965local,whitney1965tangents}, which arise frequently in polynomial optimization and related areas.
+The concept of a stratified space is designed as a natural extension of the manifold framework to accommodate singular sets, such as real algebraic varieties~\cite{whitney1965local,whitney1965tangents}, which arise frequently in polynomial optimization and related areas \cite{ioffe2009invitation}.
 For background on (Whitney) stratifications, we refer the reader to~\cite{whitney1965local,whitney1965tangents,mather1970notes,molina2020handbook}.
-In the present work, we only require a basic version of the theory, and the following definition will be sufficient for our subsequent developments.
+In the present work, the following basic definition will suffice for our subsequent developments.

 \begin{definition} Let \( \Xbb \) be a Euclidean space and \( \Xcal \subseteq \Xbb \) a closed subset.
 A \emph{stratification} of \( \Xcal \) is a locally finite partition \( S = \{\Scal_i\}_{i \in I} \) of \( \Xcal \) into connected embedded \( C^k \) submanifolds (typically $k \geq 1$) \( \Scal_i \) (called \emph{strata}) such that \begin{enumerate} \item \emph{Frontier condition}: For any two strata \( \Scal_i, \Scal_j \in S \), if \( \Scal_i \cap \overline{\Scal_j} \neq \emptyset \), then \( \Scal_i \subseteq \overline{\Scal_j} \), where \( \overline{\Scal_j}\) means the closure of $\Scal_j$.
 This implies the boundary \( \overline{\Scal_j} \setminus \Scal_j \) is a union of strata. \item \emph{Local finiteness}: Every point \( x \in \Xcal \) has a neighborhood in $\Xbb$ intersecting finitely many strata. \end{enumerate} A topological space with a stratification structure is called a \emph{stratified space}. \end{definition}